flatironinstitute/ELF3/HCG/README.md

 Solvent accessible surface area for all polyQ lengths.
 4 row x 1 column, only 290K plotted because all temperatures are essentially identical.
 PolyQ region is shaded blue.

-## polyq_dist.py
-Plot of 7Q HCG Ca-Ca distance as a function of temperature.
-Four histograms on one plot.

 ## rg_hcg.py
 Histogram of 7Q temperature-dependent radius of gyration.